NethServer/nethserver-base/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_UserProfile.rst

     used by the system in the process of recovery and renewal password.

-    This options is available only for *root* user.
+    This option is available only for *root* user.

 Change password